enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 <details><summary>This S3 replication will replicate the static contents from Ireland region to Singapore whenever there is an update. </summary>

 Follow the steps to enable the S3 replication using the AWS CLI in Cloud9.
-The destination bucket name should be `your bucket name in ireland` with '`-region2` such as `arc309-ireland-bookstore-region2`.
+The destination bucket name should be `your bucket name in Singarpore` that you created above such as `arc309-singapore-$MYSUBDOMAIN-bookstore`.

 ```bash
 aws s3api put-bucket-versioning \